CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/system-initialization/data-restore.md

     Help → Support Desk → Restore → Restore Employee Calendars
 :::

-When a Resource or Employee Master Data record is created in ProcessForce, a corresponding Calendar is generated.
+When a Resource or Employee Master Data record is created in CompuTec ProcessForce, a corresponding Calendar is generated.
 If this does not happen (e.g., due to missing integration during data entry), running the Restore function will create the missing calendars.

 ## Goods Issue and Goods Receipt Restore